Pool Flocculant: All You Need to Know

 When Should I Use Flocculant in the Pool?

-Flocculants should be utilised in situations where the pool water is visibly cloudy, and standard pool maintenance techniques—such as filtration and shocking—have failed to clear it up.
+Flocculants should be used when the pool water is visibly cloudy and standard pool maintenance techniques, such as filtration and shocking, have failed to clear it.

-This murkiness often stems from tiny particles that are just too small for regular filters to handle.
-After a period of heavy use or after a storm, for example, you might find that a flocculant is necessary to restore the clarity of your pool water.
+This murkiness often stems from particles so small that regular filters can't handle them.
+After heavy use or a storm, for example, you might find that a flocculant is necessary to restore the clarity of your pool water.

-Good Quality Flocculants can also be used to remove tannins from water or as a sand filter aid.
-After a sand filter has been backwashed it becomes less efficient so the addition of a good quality flocculant will boost the filter performance.
+Good-quality flocculants can also be used to remove tannins from water or as a sand filter aid.
+After a sand filter has been backwashed, it becomes less efficient, so adding a high-quality flocculant can boost its performance.

 How Much Pool Flocculant Should I Use?

-Determining the right amount of flocculant can be tricky, as overuse can lead to complications, whereas underuse might not solve the issue.
+Determining the right amount of flocculant can be tricky: overuse can lead to complications, while underuse might not solve the issue.

 Can I use a Flocculant with a Tank or Potable Water?